silverstripe/silverstripe-framework/docs/en/topics/security.md

 See [http://shiflett.org/articles/foiling-cross-site-attacks](http://shiflett.org/articles/foiling-cross-site-attacks)
 for in-depth information about "Cross-Site-Scripting".

+### What if I can't trust my editors?

+The default configuration of SilverStripe assumes some level of trust is given to your editors who have access to the CMS.
+Though the HTML WYSIWYG editor is configured to provide some control over the HTML an editor provides, this is not enforced server side, and so can be bypassed by a malicious editor.
+A editor that does so can use an XSS attack against an admin to perform any administrative action.

+If you can't trust your editors, SilverStripe must be configured to filter the content so that any javascript is stripped out

+To enable filtering, set the HtmlEditorField::$sanitise_server_side [configuration](/topics/configuration) property to true, e.g.

+	HtmlEditorField::config()->sanitise_server_side = true

+The built in sanitiser enforces the TinyMCE whitelist rules on the server side, and is sufficient to eliminate the most common XSS vectors.

+However some subtle XSS attacks that exploit HTML parsing bugs need heavier filtering.
+For greater protection you can install the [htmlpurifier](https://github.com/silverstripe-labs/silverstripe-htmlpurifier) module which will replace the built in sanitiser with one that uses the [HTML Purifier](http://htmlpurifier.org/) library.

+In both cases, you must ensure that you have not configured TinyMCE to explicitly allow script elements or other javascript-specific attributes.

+##### But I also need my editors to provide javascript

+It is not currently possible to allow editors to provide javascript content and yet still protect other users from any malicious code within that javascript.

+We recommend configuring [shortcodes](/reference/shortcodes) that can be used by editors in place of using javascript directly.

 ### Escaping model properties

 `[api:SSViewer]` (the SilverStripe template engine) automatically takes care of escaping HTML tags from specific